-- Layout of keys on the Enterpad vs macro names
+- Layout of keys on the Enterpad and macro names

 - Internal operations of the Enterpad

-The VBA Enterpad saves precious time and prevents errors for those who need to run frequent VBA code (macro/sub).
-With native features that allow it to work seamlessly with Excel and Word for Windows, the VBA Enterpad offers a level of reliability not possible with other input devices.
+The Enterpad VBA saves precious time and prevents errors for those who need to run frequent VBA code (macro/sub).
+With unique features that allow it to work seamlessly with Excel and Word for Windows, the Enterpad VBA offers a level of reliability not possible with other input devices.